rhagan116/VoiceActivatedAssistant/README.md

 # VoiceActivatedAssistant
-This is a arduino based voice activated assistant that can turn on lights and computers
+This is a arduino based voice activated assistant that can currently turn on lights and computers